HAECHI-LABS/vvisp/README.md

 vvisp is a new Command Line Interface tool created to help developers easily develop better DApps by providing an upgradeable smart contract framework as well as new development tools.

-Upgradeable Smart Contract helps to easily fix bugs and update business logics for the Dapp service.
+Upgradeable Smart Contract helps to easily fix bugs and update business logics for the DApp service.
 It also provides a high-quality user experience while maintaining the same entry point for users and updating smart contracts atomically.

-It helps to develop, upgrade, test, compile and control the user’s current version of the Dapp service.
+It helps to develop, upgrade, test, compile and control the user’s current version of the DApp service.

-If you want more information about the Upgradeable Smart Contract Framework, you can take a look at the HAECHI-LABS [pdf file](https://drive.google.com/file/d/1xbvd3TeuOPXbMcDs-RhEFdqwxhLNXtNC/view?usp=sharing).
+If you want more information about the Upgradeable Smart Contract Framework, you can take a look at the HAECHI-LABS [pdf file](https://drive.google.com/file/d/1H9gtmpiZ5zwIFwgHGOOvz9Oa8SAlpM5h/view?usp=sharing).

 | **Contributors**: Please see the [Contributing](#contributing) section of this README. |
 | --- |